-- Silver - Decanter World Wine Awards
+- Bronze - Decanter World Wine Award 2015

 Liberty Wines customers can order this wine directly from us.